sausax/CarND-MPC-Project/README.md

 To deal with 100ms latency in actuators I did two main things

-* Use a/delta values from 2 time step back when calculating new state.
+* Used a/delta values from 2 time step back when calculating new state.
 (MPC.cpp 78 - 81)
-* Add extra penalty for steer and acceleration to punish sharp change.
+* Added extra penalty for steer and acceleration to punish sharp change.